-- Course credit is used as means of course completion to check whether the student has fulfilled the requirements as defined in the syllabus of the course defined by course guarantor. - 2.
-Granting of credit together with the date when it was, or was not granted, shall be recorded in the electronic study records system. - 3.
-In the event that the course credit is granted upon the fulfillment of requirements which could not be fulfilled during the teaching period of the semester, especially if it is completed by means of a test or an interview with the teacher, then the teacher shall announce two examination dates for re-sitting during the academic year in which the students, who have not fulfilled the requirements for the course credit on the first date, have registered for this course.
-The guarantor of the course may decide that more examination dates for re-sitting will be announced. - 4.
-Colloquium is a means of course completion which usually has the form of an interview between the examiner and a group of students in order to check the required knowledge of the students as well as their ability to interact with each others and respond to the questions asked by the examiner. - 5.
-Passing of a colloquium together with the date when it was, or was not, passed shall be recorded in the electronic study records system. - 6.
-In the event that the colloquium is granted upon the fulfillment of requirements which could not be fulfilled during the teaching period of the semester, especially if it is completed by means of a test or an interview with the teacher, then the teacher shall announce two examination dates for re-sitting during the academic year in which the students, who have not fulfilled the requirements for the colloquium on the first date, have registered for this course. - 7.
-In the case of written forms of course completions, students who fail to have the course credit or colloquium granted, may ask the head of the department which guarantees the course to have the situation reviewed within 7 days of the day of making the results of the course credit and colloquium public.
-If the head of the department which guarantees the course is at the same time the examiner, then the case shall be reviewed by the Dean of the faculty.
+- 1. Course credit is used as means of course completion to check whether the student has fulfilled the requirements as defined in the syllabus of the course defined by the course guarantor. - 2.
+The fact that credit has been granted as well as the date when it was, or was not granted, will be recorded in the electronic study records system. - 3.
+If course credit is granted upon the fulfillment of requirements which could not be fulfilled during the teaching period of the semester, especially if it is completed by means of a test or an interview with the teacher, then the teacher shall schedule two exam dates for re-sitting during the academic year in which the students who have not fulfilled the requirements for the course credit on the first date have registered for this course.
+The guarantor of the course may decide that more exam dates for re-sitting will be scheduled. - 4.
+Colloquium is a means of course completion which usually has the form of an interview between the examiner and a group of students in order to check the required knowledge of the students as well as their ability to interact with each other and respond to the questions asked by the examiner. - 5.
+The fact that colloquium has been passed as well as the date when it was, or was not passed, will be recorded in the electronic study records system. - 6.
+If the colloquium is granted upon the fulfillment of requirements which could not be fulfilled during the teaching period of the semester, especially if it is completed by means of a test or an interview with the teacher, then the teacher shall schedule two exam dates for re-sitting during the academic year in which the students who have not fulfilled the requirements for the colloquium on the first date have registered for this course. - 7.
+In the case of written forms of colloquia, exams or credit tests, students who fail the credit test or colloquium, may request the head of the department which guarantees the course to have the situation reviewed within 7 days of the day when notice of the results of the course credit and colloquium was given.
+If the head of the department which guarantees the course is simultaneously the examiner, the case will be reviewed by the Dean of the faculty.
 The head of the department or, as the case may be, the Dean shall decide on the student's request within 15 days and shall notify the student thereof in a demonstrable manner.